-When you begin working for an employer, you will be asked to sign a contract of Employment.
+When you start working for an employer you will usually be asked to sign a contract of Employment.
 Within that contract there may be what are known as Restrictive Covenants.
 These are quite common, particularly in certain professions and are designed to protect the interests of the employer and their business.

 What is a Restrictive Covenant?

 All businesses have information that is crucial to the success of their operations, such as customer databases, technological or product information and so on.
 A Restrictive Covenant puts restrictions on the access or use of this information both during employment and after an employee has left the company.
 So for example, it would stop an ex-employee setting up in direct competition to their former employer and using their knowledge of the employer’s client list to approach customers with the specific aim of ‘poaching’ their business.

 A Restrictive Covenant can be fairly generalised, or it can include specific restrictions such as preventing the employee from setting up in direct competition to their former employer within a certain radius of the registered business and/or within specified product lines.
 Effectively, a Restrictive Covenant provides a certain level of protection for employers both during an employee’s time at a company, and afterwards.

 It is, but a Restrictive Covenant may be challenged by an employee in a court.
 However, as long as an employer can demonstrate that the Covenant is designed to protect his or her legitimate business interests, and that it is reasonable in relation to both geographic and time restrictions, it will most likely be upheld in the employer’s favour.

 There are four main types of Restrictive Covenants:

 - Non-competition Covenants – these place restrictions on an employee to prevent them working for a direct competitor in a similar position